You are here

 When selecting participants, course coordinators take into account:

 - a submission on file of a needs assessment form

-- a description of how you intend to use Nature's Notebook
+- a well thought out description of how you intend to use Nature's Notebook

 - a wide geographic spread and a diversity of organization types (formal, non-formal educators, scientists, researchers).

 Add your name to our interest list and get notified when the next application comes out.

 If you have questions about the content contact firstname.lastname@example.org.